WebSite X5 Evo and Pro

 - In Step 4 - Pages create the pages, inserting all the Objects you need to complete the page contents: insert a Text Object at the beginning for your summary (row 1), and then other Text Objects for each content to create a link to (rows 2, 3 and 4).

-- In the page layout table, select the Text Object for the first content (row 2) and click on the button to give it an Anchor: give the Anchor a name in the window that opens.
+- In the page layout table, select the Text Object referred to the first FAQ (row 2) and click on the button to give it an Anchor.

 - Double-click on the Text Object of the opening summary (row 1), to open it in the editor.